impress/impress.js/DOCUMENTATION.md

 ### Root Element

-impress.js requires a Root Element with id "impress".
+impress.js requires a Root Element.
 All the content of the presentation will be created inside that element.
 It is not recommended to manipulate any of the styles, attributes or classes that are created by impress.js inside the Root Element after initialization.

 **Example:**